DavidZuidema/ReversePolishNotationKata-C/README.md

 ##Approach
 `infixToReversePolish(const char *in, char *out, int length)`

 The library function requires input and output array parameters and a length parameter.
-The algorithm uses an array-list stack implementation.
+The algorithm uses a fixed length array-list stack implementation.

 ###Advantages
 * Faster.